Skip to main contentSkip to main content

 Region

-AWS defines a "region" as "a physical location around the world where we cluster data centers."
-A region will be made up of one or more "availability zones."
+defines a "region" as "a physical location around the world where we cluster data centers." (opens in new tab) A region will be made up of one or more "availability zones."
 These data centers that make up an availability zone will all be located within 60 miles of each other in the given region.
-Though not every AWS service is available in each region, and some services are not bound to a specific region, AWS architecture is designed so that most services are available across a wide number of regions.
-Not all AWS services are regional, some global like Amazon Route 53, Firewall Manager, etc.
+Though not every service is available in each region, and some services are not bound to a specific region, architecture is designed so that most services are available across a wide number of regions (opens in new tab).
+Not all services are regional, some global (opens in new tab)like Amazon Route 53, Manager, etc.

 Availability Zone

-You can recognize an availability zone based on the letter following a region name when working with Virtual Private Cloud (VPC) bound resources.
+You can recognize an availability zone based on the letter following a region name when working with Virtual Private Cloud () bound resources.
 For example, US-East-1 has the following availability zones:

 • us-east-1a